PM-Notes/Prince2/README.md

 ### Minimum Requirements

-- The project should define its Quality Management Approach covering as a minimum:
+- The project should define its Quality Management Approach (Initiating a Project) covering as a minimum:
   - The approach to quality control
   - The approach to project assurance
   - The way quality will be communicated through the life cycle